privacyidea/privacyidea-owncloud-app/README.md

 ## Install

-Copy the directory twofactor_privacyidea to your <owncloude>/apps/ directory.
+Copy the directory twofactor_privacyidea to your ``&lt;owncloud&gt;/apps/`` directory or install the privacyIDEA app via the [ownCloud marketplace](https://marketplace.owncloud.com/apps/twofactor_privacyidea).